 Any person acting as an intermediary between the clients and a broking house, therefore, needs to complete GST registration and fulfil all compliances.

-GST compliances and sub brokers
+GST compliances and authorised persons

 Agents, like any other business, need to pay GST as applicable.
 They are providers of stockbroking services and receive brokerage as a percentage of the total trade volume.
 Under GST rules, tax is applied to the brokerage earned.
-However, the agent isn’t required to pay any GST on any amount recovered for delays if they meet pure agent status.
+However, the agent is not required to pay any GST on any amount recovered for delays if they meet pure agent status.

-GST on sub-broker in a nutshell
+GST on authorised person in a nutshell

 – GST applies to the exit load paid by the client to the broker